News & Blog

 She died six days before our first wedding anniversary.

 I know that I’m writing these words to a broad audience.
 Not all will relate to the details above – particularly those of understanding an omphalocele.
 Some readers may be coping with recent loss; some long ago.
-Some may be dealing with the uncertainty of pregnancy complications; others have already stared down multiple miscarriages.
+Some may be dealing with the uncertainty of pregnancy complications; others have already stared down recurrent pregnancy loss.
 And I imagine many families are fighting to become pregnant or to financially afford the options to conceive or adopt among others.

 Reciprocally, I also know I can’t relate to all the examples above; and that I may even be further detached from understanding simply because I’m a man.
 I know this much just from our circumstances, in how my wife and I coped differently with our pregnancy, challenges, and Sophia’s death.
 Emotionally, my journey as a father began the moment we found out we were pregnant.
 Rachels’ began years before – in her mind, longing to be a mother.
 So, I won’t try and pretend that I understand everyone’s story and I won’t attempt to be an authority on child loss.
 But, regardless of each reader’s reason for being here, there is something I know a few things about; the thing that ties the heartbroken threads of our uncommon bonds together.